 Does Your Manager Treat All Team Members Fairly?

 Most employees leave managers, not companies.
 If a manager is unfair or too lenient to an employee, intentionally or unintentionally, it can create real problems for the future.
-Even if only a few employees are being treated poorly, it can have negative effects across the organization as team members hesitate to work with someone who cannot control his or her bias.
+Even if only a few employees are being treated poorly, it can have negative effects across the organization as team members hesitate to work with someone who cannot control their bias.

 Do You Have At Least One Office Friend?